 Near Ansonia in Darke County, Ohio — The American Midwest (Great Lakes)

 Credits.
-This page originally submitted on June 25, 2009, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 1,029 times since then.
-Photos: 1, 2, 3. submitted on June 25, 2009, by Dale K. Benington of Toledo, Ohio. • Syd Whittle was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on June 12, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 465 times since then and 13 times this year.
+Photos: 1, 2, 3. submitted on June 12, 2014, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.